TV Stand and Entertainment Center Buying Guide

 Choice of wood and stain

-Amish made entertainment centers are made with premium quality solid wood.
+Amish-made entertainment centers are made with premium-quality solid wood.
 There’s no particle board or flimsy construction techniques.
 The solid wood ensures your TV stand or entertainment center will last decades, not just a few years.
-There are dovetailed joints to provide the most support and full extension slides under every drawer to offer the most access to drawer contents.
-There are a variety of wood types to pick from along with a number of stain options.
-This lets you build just the right match for your home.
+There are dovetailed joints to provide maximum support and full-extension slides under every drawer, offering the most access to drawer contents.
+There are a variety of wood types to choose from, along with several stain options.
+This allows you to create the perfect match for your home.

 Advice from Amish Furniture Experts